petri-labs/mokita/tests/e2e/README.md

 The `e2e` package defines an integration testing suite used for full end-to-end testing functionality.
-This package is decoupled from depending on the Osmosis codebase.
+This package is decoupled from depending on the Mokisis codebase.
 It initializes the chains for testing via Docker files.
-As a result, the test suite may provide the desired Osmosis version to Docker containers during the initialization.
-This design allows for the opportunity of testing chain upgrades in the future by providing an older Osmosis version to the container, performing the chain upgrade, and running the latest test suite.
+As a result, the test suite may provide the desired Mokisis version to Docker containers during the initialization.
+This design allows for the opportunity of testing chain upgrades in the future by providing an older Mokisis version to the container, performing the chain upgrade, and running the latest test suite.
 When testing a normal upgrade, the e2e test suite submits an upgrade proposal at an upgrade height, ensures the upgrade happens at the desired height, and